A delightful breakdown of our six parcel sizes & how to ship better with them.

 Now, we’ve all exceeded our carry-on capacity and had to opt for checking bags and waiting for the belt to convey our dear luggage.
 That’s OK.
 In the context of Sendle, it just means you’ve landed upon our largest size.

-The upper limits of this box are a rather massive 25kg and 100L.
+The upper limits of this box are a rather massive 20kg and 100L.

 Remember, send your stuff in boxes.
 Actual luggage will not be accepted.

-Below, you will find some box sizes that will fit the bill.
+Below, you will find some standard box sizes that will fit the bill.

 With this information close at hand, you can easily click the right parcel size each time without wondering if it will work out.